wangxiaoxiaohan/kociemba/README.md

 if state is 1 ,it means this block Counterclockwise one time if state is 2 ,it means this block Counterclockwise two times if state is 0,the orientation is true

 How to use :
 To use my sample , follow you shuffle steps
 ./main U2 L2 R2 …

-With this way ,you have to make  clear disturb steps If you want solve a cube you just shuffle  at will
+With this way ,you have to make  clear shuffle  steps If you want solve a cube you just shuffle  at will
 You have to record your cube status